RISC-KC/basic_rv32s/guidelines/development_log.md

 If my understanding is correct, conceptually it’s not hard, but in terms of workload it’s not exactly easy.
-We need to implement exception conditions for each extension accordingly, set each CSR’s values to fit our spec, set per-CSR logic per WLRL/WARL rules… lots to audit in the Privileged Architecture.
+We need to implement exception conditions for each extension accordingly, set each CSR’s values to fit our spec, set per-CSR logic per WLRL/WARL rules... lots to audit in the Privileged Architecture.

 ## RV32I46F Design